Generate JWS Keys

 - Go to the API Keys tab on the side bar

-- If products that require JWS are active for your organization, you'll see a JWS Public Keys section.
-Click the "Add JWS Key" button and upload your JWS Public Key.
+- If products that require JWS are active for your organization, you'll see a JWS public keys section.
+Click the "Add JWS Key" button and upload your JWS public key.

 Using our SDK

-If you’re using Python, our SDK automatically generates the signatures for you.
-Simply initialize the Fintoc client with the jws_private_key
+If you’re using Python or Node, our Python SDK and Node SDK automatically generate the signatures for you.
+Initialize the Fintoc client with the jws_private_key argument, and the SDK signs each request for you:

 from fintoc import Fintoc